Joseph Patrick McDonnell: Early years

 Joseph Patrick McDonnell was born in Dublin, Ireland on 27 March 1846.

-He was born into a middle-class family, and after secondary school went to the University of Dublin to prepare for a career as a priest.
+He was born into a middle-class family, and after secondary school went to Trinity College Dublin to prepare for a career as a priest.
 However, as a Nationalist he would not take the Oath of Allegiance.
 He joined the Fenians, an Irish independence movement, and worked as an editor on Nationalist Irish newspapers.

 For this he was arrested and jailed for ten months in Dublin.

 McDonnell moved to London in 1868, where he gave lectures calling for the release of Irish political prisoners and for Irish independence.

 He arranged demonstrations to publicize the cause of Irish independence, and was twice arrested.

 He attended an International Peace Conference in Geneva and an International Prison Conference in London.

 During the Franco-Prussian War (1870–71) he organized an "Irish Brigade", planning to go to France to support the republicans against the Germans.

 He was again arrested for this.

 He shared the enthusiasm for the Paris Commune felt by many radicals and socialists in London.

 McDonnell met Karl Marx on 18 June 1871, and Marx proposed him as a member of the general council of the International Workingmen's Association (IWMA - often called the First International).
 In August 1871 he was made IWMA secretary for Ireland and threw himself into organizing branches.
 In early 1872 branches were founded in Dublin, Cork, Belfast and Cootehill.
 Though the Irish section of the New York IWMA drew its membership from a large pool of émigré Fenians, the popular association of the IWMA with the anti-clerical violence of the Paris Commune created problems for it when attempting to organise in Ireland.
 Jeremiah O'Donovan Rossa wrote in condemnation of the execution of Georges Darboy, and most Fenians shied away from anything that appeared to support the Commune.